espressif/esp-mdf/examples/development_kit/sense/README.md

 When the above process is successfully completed, the Sensor indicator on ESP32-MeshKit-Sense turns solid red, indicating that the device is powered on and functions normally.
 Meanwhile, the WiFi indicator starts slowly flashing green, indicating that the device is in **Network Configuration mode**.

-At this point, use ESP-MESH App to configure the Mesh network.
+At this point, use ESP-WIFI-MESH App to configure the Mesh network.
 The app is available for [Android](https://www.espressif.com/en/support/download/apps) and [iOS](https://itunes.apple.com/cn/app/esp-mesh/id1420425921?mt=8).

 Please refer to the [demo video](https://player.youku.com/embed/XMzc1ODE4MDYwOA==) for details.